-I recently completed the final year of my Masters of Education in Educational Practice.
-My research was comprised of three strands: visual arts in education, (digital) citizenship, and indigenous beliefs on education and learning.
+In 2011 I completed a Masters of Education in Educational Practice at Simon Fraser University.
+My research evolved into three strands: visual arts in education, (digital) citizenship, and indigenous beliefs on education and learning.
 I created three main inquiry questions.
 What are the schools of thinking around visual literacy and how can I teach using arts-based methods in the context of the Elementary Connected Classrooms (ECC) project?
 How is my pedagogy shifting in this technologically-rich teaching and learning environment?
 What are the traditional Métis and Cree beliefs surrounding education and child-rearing?
+That third strand of inquiry was particularly powerful as my great-grandmother was a residential school survivor.
 I adopted the mixed methods approach of qualitative research, employing teacher inquiry, living inquiry, performative inquiry, arts-based inquiry, writing as inquiry, and indigenous inquiry at varying times throughout the research.
-I plan on posting sections of my thesis to share my learnings while maintaining the ethical standards of Simon Fraser University in terms of confidentiality.
-One last, interesting (to me anyway) comment regarding my thesis; my sister (one of my editors) made the comment that reading my thesis was much like reading my blog.
-I’d like to write an entire post just on that!
+My masters year was absolutely transformational both professionally and personally.

 I started to blog for many reasons.
 I love to write, especially for professional reflection.
 Writing helps to clarify and solidify my thoughts.
 I also wanted to learn how to use Edublogs before using blogging as a tool to enhance the learning in my classroom.
 The final reason I started to blog was to grow and maintain my personal learning network (PLN).
 I am truly thankful for all the amazing people, from those in my blogroll to colleagues and special friends, that motivate me, make me think and help me learn.